aeroroots/toolkit/README.md

 - Cura or the required software from your 3D printer.
 - Balena etcher to flash the Image on to the RaspberryPi.
 - Online: NodeRed → Browser based flow editor for easy coding.
-- Online: Grafana → Open source online tool for data visualisation
+- Online: Grafana → Open source online tool for data visualisation.

 ## Dimensions and Modularity